NathanASC25/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [check] Reorganization of HTML
+* [check] CSS to emphasize important features through visibility and appeal.

 ## Video Walkthrough